Last Updated on

 This mausoleum is the biggest monument of the Shirvan-Absheron branch of the Azerbaijan architecture, situated in the Inner City of Baku.
 It is part of the Palace of the Shirvanshahs.
 The complex contains the main building of the palace, the burial-vaults, a mosque, a small stone pavilion and the remnants of the bath-house besides the Mausoleum.

 The mausoleum is of a rectangular shape.
 It is crowned with a hexahedral cupola that is decorated from outside with multi-radial stars.
 It was commissioned by Sultan Khalilullah I for his mother and son burial in the 15th century.
-We consider Mausoleum of the Shirvanshahs at number four in our list of top 10 most famous mausoleums in the world.

-Shah-i-Zinda is one of the most fabulous mausoleums of Central Asia.
+Shah-i-Zinda is one of the most remarkable mausoleums of Central Asia.
 It is situated in the north-eastern part of Uzbekistan.
-The Shah-i-Zinda means “The tomb of the living” which associated with the legend of Kusam ibn Abbas who is the cousin of Prophet Muhammad.
+The Shah-i-Zinda means “The tomb of the living” which is associated with the legend of Kusam ibn Abbas who is the cousin of Prophet Muhammad.
 He was buried here.
 He came here to preach Islam but decapitated for his faith.

 Legend says he is still living there.
 The tomb comprises of three groups of structures connected by four-arched domed passages.
 Although the earliest buildings date back to the 11-12th centuries, most of the buildings date back to the 14-15th centuries.